National Lampoon Presents Dorm Daze: Plot

+Later, Adrienne writes a letter confessing her feelings to Foosball, Newmar writes a love letter to Adrienne, and Cliff writes a note to Gerri demanding the handbag.
+The letters are accidentally switched: Newmar's letter reaches Foosball, who gently rejects him; Cliff's demand letter reaches Adrienne, who believes Claire wrote it; and Adrienne's confession ends up in Tony's room after Gerri writes a number on the back of it for him, convincing Claire of their affair.
+Adrienne then learns Foosball is gay and misreads Newmar's letter as a coming-out confession.

+Gerri entrusts Adrienne with the handbag, but, believing it is hers, Claire steals and gives it to Tony.
+Prostitute Dominique attempts to steal it from Tony, but it is accidentally thrown down the stairs and taken by Styles when he notices the cash.
+She seduces Styles, handcuffs him, transfers the cash into her own handbag, and tosses it out the window, only for Wang to find and bring it to Newmar, who believes it is the one for which Adrienne is searching.

+Police arrive and arrest Lorenzo, who is a wanted criminal, and prostitute Dominique after student Dominique presents her passport.
+Claire and Tony reconcile after the misunderstandings are cleared.
+The restrained Styles, having contemplated his mistakes, confesses to Booker that he is a virgin, only for Booker to reveal he and Rachel have now had sex.

+Newmar gives the handbag to Adrienne, and confesses his letter was meant for her.
+They begin a relationship and decide to keep the money.
+Wang then receives a call revealing the real student Dominique has arrived after being robbed earlier.
+Outside, "student Dominique" removes her mask—revealing she is "The Snake"—and begins pursuing Adrienne and Newmar.

 Production

 The film was shot on location in California.
 The three major locations in California used for filming were: Los Angeles, San Diego (including Balboa Park), and Castaic.

 Release

 Box office

 Dorm Daze opened in a limited release on September 26, 2003, and earned $27,712 in its opening weekend, ranking number 66 in the domestic box office.
 At the end of its run, closing on October 17, the film had grossed $56,127.
 Overseas, in Russia, the film fared slightly better, earning $380,238.
 Worldwide, the film grossed $436,365.

 Critical reception

 On Rotten Tomatoes the film holds a 0% rating based on reviews from 7 critics.

 Dorm Daze has developed a following of adolescent teenagers in the years since its release.
 In response, an unrated version was eventually released.

 Home media

 The film was released on DVD August 10, 2004 and debuted at number twelve on the DVD rental charts bringing in 2.13 million dollars its first week.